bLanggeng/NXT-lichtverfolger--light-follower-/README.md

 NXT-lichtverfolger--light-follower-
 ===================================

-Lego Mindstorm Robot follow the light.
+Lego Mindstorm Robot follows the light.
 I made this programm myself as i studied Mechatronik at University of Applied Science Saarbrücken.
-User have to calibrate the lightintensity and define the Threshold, that the programm use to differentiate the lightintensity of the environment and the light source to follow.
+User has to calibrate the light intensity and define the Threshold, that the programm use to differentiate the light intensity of the environment and the light source to follow.
 I wrote this code as i started to learn programming.

+I hope this can be helpful for many people on our lovely earth.
+Thank you =)